AnantaSrikar/linux-docs/kselftest-workflow.md

 	CONFIG_PROBE_EVENTS_BTF_ARGS=y
 	EOL
 	```

-5. To finalize the config, run
+6. Finalize the config.
 	```bash
 	make olddefconfig
 	```

-6. Use `ccache` to compile the kernel.
+7. Use `ccache` to compile the kernel.
 This will greatly improve the kernel compilation times.
 You can replace gcc with clang, as per your needs. _This will take about 30-40 mins on the first run, depending on PC specs.
 Subsequent compiles should be under 5 mins, provided you have an SSD._
 	```bash
 	time make CC="ccache gcc" -j`nproc`
 	```

-7. Make sure to create a qemu disk by using the syzkaller provided `create-image.sh` in a separate directory. _This may take about 5-15 mins depending on PC specs and internet speed._
+8. Make sure to create a qemu disk by using the syzkaller provided `create-image.sh` in a separate directory. _This may take about 5-15 mins depending on PC specs and internet speed._
 	```bash
 	mkdir image
 	cd image